 Is there a place for receptions after the burial?

-Yes - the office has a reception space that can hold up to 50 persons and can be rented for up to two hours after the burial for a fee of $250.
+Yes - but this space is currently closed due to COVID-restrictions.
+The office has a reception space that can hold up to 50 persons and can be rented for up to two hours after the burial for a fee of $250.

 Questions About the Future